paulsengroup/hictk/docs/cli_reference.rst

 .. code-block:: text

-  Dump data from .hic and Cooler files to stdout.
+  Read interactions and other kinds of data from .hic and Cooler files and write them to stdout.
   Usage: hictk dump [OPTIONS] uri
   Positionals:
     uri TEXT:(((HiC) OR (Cooler)) OR (Multires-cooler)) OR (Single-cell-cooler) REQUIRED